Sectional Doors Vs Roller Shutter Garage Doors

 Sectional Garage Doors vs Roller Shutter Garage Doors

-The roller shutter garage door can be fitted to nearly every shape of garage opening either inside, inbetween or in front of the aperture with no internal tracking giving a door with a neat, compact style operation.
+The roller shutter garage door can be fitted to nearly every shape of garage opening, either inside, between or in front of the aperture with no internal tracking, giving a door a neat, compact-style operation.

 Door Designs and Finishes

 The roller garage door has the one visual design only – horizontal lines.
 The only variable options are in colour surface finishes and the subtle differences in the curtain slats used from different manufacturers.
 Or, in the case of the steel continuous curtain roller doors, even smaller differences; the surface finish is only ever a smooth paint finish or a subtle, woodgrain laminate foil coating.

 On the contrary, the sectional garage door has many designs, with a huge choice between almost any colour paint finish, as well as woodgrain and metallic laminate finishes.
 The metal front face surface is available in smooth, woodgrain textured, micrograin ribbed, stucco textured, and the various effects given by either metallic laminate finishes or woodgrain effects.

 The images below only begin to exemplify the variety available among sectional doors, whilst the second row shows the differences between aluminium and steel slatted roller doors.

 The majority of roller garage doors have a good, but limited amount of colour painted finishes, however there is a large choice of laminate finishes available such as golden oak, rosewood, mahogany and many others.
 Sectional garage doors are pretty much available in any RAL or BS paint finish colours, with a few obsessions for some obscure fluorescent or special colours.